James Walkinshaw: Foreign policy

-Walkinshaw supports providing aid to Ukraine in the Russo-Ukrainian War.
+Walkinshaw supports providing aid to Ukraine in its war against Russia.
 He has criticized Trump's "on-again-off-again support" for Ukraine and called it beneficial to Russia and harmful to America's European allies.

-Walkinshaw has described Israel as a "key U.S. ally strategically" and supports maintaining U.S. military assistance to the country, but has also called for a ceasefire in the Gaza War and criticized Israel for blocking humanitarian aid to Gaza.
+Walkinshaw has described Israel as a "key U.S. ally strategically" and supports maintaining U.S. military assistance to the country.
+However, he has also called for a ceasefire to its war in Gaza and criticized the country for blocking humanitarian aid to the territory.
+In 2026, he voted against an amendment by Thomas Massie to a State Department appropriations bill to eliminate all regularly appropriated US aid to Israel, but stated that he supported conditioning military aid for Israel.

 Walkinshaw believes that diplomacy is essential in preventing Iran from producing nuclear weapons.
 He called the Trump administration's military strikes on Iranian nuclear sites "unconstitutional".

-Walkinshaw supports additional checks on the growing influence of China, saying that it "has been operating unfairly within the global trade and economic regime for a long time".
-He does not support the current form of the ongoing China–United States trade war, saying that he objects to Trump's trade and tariff policies.
-However, he has also said that Trump is "on the right path" when it comes to challenging China's economic power, despite not "addressing it in a strategic way".
+Walkinshaw says Trump is "on the right path" when it comes to challenging China's economic power, but is not "addressing it in a strategic way."
+He objects to Trump's trade and tariff policies but agrees with his argument that China "has been operating unfairly within the global trade and economic regime for a long time".